dodiyzw/portfolio-optimization/README.md

 # portfolio-optimization
-using mean-variance optimization to optimize stock portfolio
+This project is a first attempt at using mean-variance optimization to optimize stock portfolio.